Wildlife Damage Control for Traditional and Organic Farmers

 5. Reduce negative economic and environmental implications of vertebrate pests to enhance sustainability of agricultural systems.
 (WSARE Goal 5).

 Extension educators and NRCS personnel in Montana and Idaho are a major source of unbiased scientific information for all farmers including organic farmers.
-This project is providing these professionals the training and tools to address the wildlife damage education needs of their clientele.
-The pre and post-workshop tests indicate a 25-30% increase in participant knowledge related to wildlife damage control.
-After the workshop there was a 65% increase in the number of participants who reported they had a moderate or great deal of knowledge related to wildlife damage control.
+This project will provide these professionals the training and tools to adequately address the wildlife damage education needs of farmers.

 University of Idaho Extension